 Children aged 12 and over can authorise the donation of organs after their death.
 If their wishes were not known, permission would be sought from their parent or the person in the closest qualifying relationship to them at the time of their death.
 A child is defined as being under 16 in Scotland and under 18 in the rest of the UK.

 Having a medical condition does not necessarily prevent you from becoming an organ or tissue donor.
 The decision about whether some or all of the organs or tissue are suitable for transplant is made by a healthcare professional, taking into account your medical history.
-The only conditions where organ donation is ruled out completely are Creutzfeldt-Jakob disease (CJD) or cancer that has spread in the last 12 months.
+The only conditions where organ donation is ruled out completely are Creutzfeldt-Jakob disease (CJD) - a rare and fatal degenerative brain disease or cancer that has spread in the last 12 months.
 To rule out transferrable diseases such as HIV and hepatitis, blood is taken from all potential donors.
 The family of the potential donor is made aware that this procedure is required.